Become a volunteer Docent

 Whether behind the scenes, in the art studios, or on tour in the galleries, our docents are an integral part of the museum experience and are vital to the development and implementation of all educational tours and programming at Telfair Museums.

 Volunteer docents serve as Telfair’s most visible and important public ambassadors, conducting tours and welcoming local and out-of-town visitors.
 All that is required is a love for art and enthusiasm for meeting new people every day.
 Don’t know a lot about art?
 Don’t worry!
 Through training sessions and special talks led by curators and artists, the knowledge you gain just might surprise you.

 Docents have the unique opportunity to actively participate in and promote the arts in the community by introducing residents and visitors to Telfair’s exceptional permanent collection, exciting special exhibitions, educational programs, and three unique buildings.
 After completion of a six-month training program, docents are asked to commit to a minimum of two years of active volunteer docent service.
 The initial docent training course is held every fall.
 Museum staff and guest speakers lead lectures and gallery talks about Telfair’s history, collections and architecture, touring techniques, and general art history.
 Additional docent training for special exhibits is held throughout the year.

 Telfair needs you!

-Telfair is offering a newly streamlined docent training program for fall 2018.
+Telfair is now offering a newly streamlined docent training program.
 Docents meet once a week for 10 sessions to learn about Telfair Museums’ history and collections, special tours, and tour techniques.
 Docents also have special opportunities to take part in private tours with visiting artists and scholars, field trips to other museums and historic sites, a book club, and more.

 Volunteer at Telfair Museums